-Q: Have you seen any trends within the health/fitness industry here in the US?
+Have you seen any trends in the health/fitness industry here in the US?

 Second, I look at agency relationships as long-term commitments, so I expect to have a stable and professional account team.
 If there is excessive churn on an agency relationship, it makes me wonder where I am in terms of their priorities, or question their effectiveness to build high-performing teams.

 And last, but not least, I need partners that have the confidence and willingness to challenge my thinking and equally important, say they don’t know.
 The most valuable thing an agency partner can tell me is that my request is outside their wheelhouse and we need to get someone else to the table to help us be successful.